HECVAT Compliance: Complete Guide [2026]

 • Privacy Analyst Evaluation: A dedicated tab used by privacy professionals to evaluate data protection and AI-specific questions without reviewing all technical infrastructure questions.
 Privacy findings from here influence the institution’s overall decision.

-• Each vendor response is scored based on whether it matches the compliant answer determined by HECVAT’s authors.
+• Analysts score each response against the compliant answer defined by HECVAT’s authors.

-• Institutions can override compliance determinations, adjust the importance level of individual questions, and flag non-negotiable questions that automatically surface in the High Risk Evaluation tab.
+• Institutions override compliance determinations, adjust the importance of individual questions, and flag non-negotiable questions that automatically surface in the High Risk Evaluation tab.

-There is no universal standard.
-Acceptance is based on each institution’s own risk tolerance and procurement requirements, so the same submission may be accepted by one institution and rejected by another.
+Because no universal standard exists, each institution applies its own risk tolerance and procurement requirements.
+For that reason, the same submission may be accepted by one institution and rejected by another.

 Accurate HECVAT Terminology